 Below we've summarized 11 of the more common and popular contract negotiation tactics.
 Some of these might seem like commonsense (even obvious) strategies, but they're proven to work.

 1. Break the negotiation into parts.
 Some negotiations disintegrate because the parties take an "all or nothing" approach, meaning that the other party must agree to all of their terms in order to move forward.
 A good way past this type of roadblock is to break the negotiations into sections and reach an agreement on each part separately.
 This compartmentalization makes it feel as if you're reaching a series of solutions—and making progress—rather than battling one big war.

 2. The "I'm only asking for what's fair" approach.
 This approach emphasizes that one party's requests are simply in line with industry standards or current market prices.
 This strategy relieves you of the obligation to justify your terms or spend time negotiating for them.
-If you emphasize that you are asking only for standard deal terms, the burden shifts to the other party to convince you that you should make an exception in this case (and to make that exception worth your while by offering concessions elsewhere).
+If you emphasize that you're asking only for standard deal terms, the burden shifts to the other party to convince you that you should make an exception in this case (and to make that exception worth your while by offering concessions elsewhere).

 6. The "offer-concession" strategy.
-Make sure the other side leaves the negotiation feeling they've made a good deal.
+Make sure the other side leaves the negotiation feeling like they've made a good deal.
 The offers you make should always leave you enough wiggle room to make acceptable concessions to the other side.
-Or as one businessman put it, "The most important trip you may take in life is meeting people half way."
-This also means you shouldn't start negotiations by revealing your absolute bottom line.
-If you instead leave yourself room to negotiate, you'll make the other party feel that they've won something -- and you may be surprised to find that the other party is willing to give more than you would have been willing to accept.
+So, you shouldn't start negotiations by revealing your absolute bottom line.
+If you instead leave yourself room to negotiate, you'll make the other party feel that they've won something.
+You might be surprised to find that the other party is willing to give more than you would've been willing to accept.